PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-19-dembskiewert1.md

 > The specification of organisms can be cashed out in any number of ways.
 Arno Wouters cashes it out globally in terms of the <em>viability</em> of whole orgamisms.
 Michael Behe cashes it out in terms of the <em>minimal function</em> of  biochemical systems.
 Darwinist Richard Dawkins cashes out biological specification in terms of the <em>reproduction</em> of genes.
 Thus, in <em>The Blind Watchmaker</em> Dawkins writes "Complicated things have some quality, specifiable in advance, that is highly unlikely to have been acquired by random chance alone.
 In the case of living systems, the quality that is specified in advance is ... the ability to propagate genes in reproduction."
 (Dembski, <em>No Free Lunch</em>, 2002 and 2007, p.
 148).

 Dembski's criterion for detecting Design was finding complex specified information (CSI), where "complex" did not refer to the complicatedness of the organism, but just to having a sufficiently low probability of of the specified information happening under "chance".
-Having a scale which is the level of specification makes these criteria forms of Functional Information.
+So the scale is the level of specification, and the probability is the fraction of the initial population that is at or beyond that level, makes the scale be Functional  Information.

 ## Functional Information ##